cdziv/devkit/packages/ddd/README.md

+# @cdziv/devkit-ddd

 English | [繁體中文](https://github.com/cdziv/devkit/blob/main/packages/ddd/README.zh-tw.md)

-# Introduction
+## Introduction

-`@cdziv/devkit-ddd` assists you in implementing Domain-Driven Design (DDD) in your code, helping you build applications with clear domain knowledge, readability, maintainability, and scalability.
-It does not depend on any frameworks or ORMs and can be used in your application as needed.
+`@cdziv/devkit-ddd` helps you implement Domain-Driven Design (DDD) in your code, enabling the creation of applications with clear domain knowledge, readability, maintainability, and extensibility.
+It is framework-agnostic and does not rely on any ORM, allowing you to use it in your application as needed.

-> **Tip**: This documentation assumes you have a basic understanding of DDD.
-If you are not yet familiar with DDD or unsure whether to adopt it in your application, [Eric Evans' _Domain-Driven Design_](https://www.domainlanguage.com/ddd/) is a great starting point.
+> **Tip**: This document assumes you have a basic understanding of DDD.
+If you are unfamiliar with DDD or unsure whether to adopt it in your application, [Eric Evans’ _Domain-Driven Design_](https://www.domainlanguage.com/ddd/) is an excellent starting point.

 ## Quick Start

-In this section, we will use the core features of this library to implement a simple poker game example at the domain layer.
+In this section, we’ll walk through implementing a simple poker game example using the core features of this library at the domain layer.

 ### Installation